Reliable Induction Melting Solutions

 THE PROCESS OF INDUCTION MELTING

-Industries in furnace manufacturing are enhancing steel smelting technologies.
-Modern furnaces reduce energy use and production costs.
-Automation further minimizes waste, including typical metal residue losses in electric furnaces.
+Modern induction furnaces lower energy consumption and production costs.
+Automation reduces waste, including metal residue losses common in traditional electric furnaces.

 Induction Melting to Make Bars